genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - Specificity controls, which monitor potential non-specific primer extension.

-*Specificity I control strip* is used to assess allele-specific extention for Infinium I chemistry assays.
+*Specificity I control strip* is used to assess allele-specific extention for the Infinium I chemistry assays.

 .. image:: images/qc-specificity-I.png